-RBI Governor Shaktikanta Das said that the on tap facility will help mitigate the adverse impact of the second wave of the pandemic on certain contact-intensive sectors.
+RBI Governor Shaktikanta Das said that the on-tap facility would help mitigate the adverse impact of the second wave of the pandemic on certain contact-intensive sectors.

 A separate liquidity window of Rs 5,000 crore is opened till March 31, 2022, with tenors of up to three years at the repo rate, an RBI statement said.

-Under the scheme, banks can provide fresh lending support to hotels and restaurants; tourism – travel agents, tour operators and adventure/heritage facilities; aviation ancillary services – ground handling and supply chain; and other services that include private bus operators, car repair services, rent-a-car service providers, event/conference organisers, spa clinics, and beauty parlours/salons, the statement added.
+Under the scheme, banks can provide fresh lending support to hotels and restaurants; tourism – travel agents, tour operators, and adventure/heritage facilities; aviation ancillary services – ground handling and supply chain; and other services that include private bus operators, car repair services, rent-a-car service providers, event/conference organizers, spa clinics, and beauty parlors/salons, the statement added.

-This will offer banks an interest rate which is still 40 bps higher than the reverse repo rate on their surplus funds.
+This will offer banks an interest rate that is still 40 bps higher than the reverse repo rate on their surplus funds.